 ANYTHING THAT CAN GO WRONG WILL GO WRONG.
-WE HAVE JOTTED DOWN THE COMMON MISTAKES THAT IS PRONE TO HAPPEN AND HOW TO AVOID THEM
+WE HAVE JOTTED DOWN THE COMMON MISTAKES THAT ARE PRONE TO HAPPEN AND HOW TO AVOID THEM

 Here are 12 Trade Show and Event Promotion Mistakes

 If you can only afford something that will break the second time your client uses it, save the money and buy coffee for your staff on the day of the show instead.
 Another option may be to give your clients coupons for a discount on their next purchase and only give an inexpensive, but durable, giveaway to other clients such as a pen or branded post it notes.
 You may not get points for originality, but it is better than being remembered as the company that had the water bottle that leaked.

 A drawing for something that has nothing to tie it back to your company or message